-1. what is the problem?
+1. What is the problem?

-2. what is the time frame?
+2. What is the time frame?

-3. who needs to be involved in the rebrand?
+3. Who needs to be involved in the rebrand?

-4. what is our brand purpose?
+4. What is our brand purpose?

-7. what is our brand promise?
+7. What is our brand promise?

 8. What is our personality?

 Brands have personalities.
 Your brand's personality should be clear and consistent.
-Customers should be able to describe your company in words which you believe best describes it.
-If not so then rebranding has to be considered.
+Customers should be able to describe your company in words similar to the ones you might use.
+If that doesn't happen, then rebranding has to be considered.
 You can determine if your brand brings out its personality by gathering responses from customers.
-The response given has to align with your core values and if not then a rebrand is necessary.
+The response given has to align with your core values and if it doesn't, then a rebranding is necessary.